An Improved Physical ZKP for Nonogram and Nonogram Color: Protocol for Nonogram

-Currently, there are $k$ blocks of consecutive \mybox{$\clubsuit$}s in $S$.
-In this phase, $P$ will reveal the length of each block as well as replacing every \mybox{$\clubsuit$} with a \mybox{$\spadesuit$}.
+Currently, $S$ contains $k$ blocks of consecutive \mybox{$\clubsuit$}s.
+In this phase, $P$ will reveal the length of each block, then replace all \mybox{$\clubsuit$}s in $S$ with \mybox{$\spadesuit$}s.

-$P$ performs the following steps for $k$ rounds.
-In the $i$-th round:
+$P$ performs the following steps for $k$ iterations.
+In the $i$-th iteration,

 \begin{enumerate} \item Apply the chosen cut protocol to $S$ to select a card corresponding to the leftmost cell of the $i$-th leftmost block of black cells in $R$ (the block with length $x_i$).
-Let $a_j$ denote the selected card. \item Turn over cards $a_j,a_{j+1},a_{j+2},...,a_{j+x_i-1}$ to reveal that they are all \mybox{$\clubsuit$}s (otherwise $V$ rejects), where the indices are taken modulo $n+3$. \item Turn over cards $a_{j-1}$ and $a_{j+x_i}$ to reveal that they are both \mybox{$\heartsuit$}s (otherwise $V$ rejects), where the indices are taken modulo $n+3$. \item Replace every face-up \mybox{$\clubsuit$} with a \mybox{$\spadesuit$}.
-Turn over all face-up cards. \end{enumerate}
+Let $a_j$ denote the selected card. \item Turn over cards $a_j,a_{j+1},a_{j+2},\dots,a_{j+x_i-1}$ (where the indices are taken modulo $n+3$) to reveal that they are all \mybox{$\clubsuit$}s.
+Otherwise, $V$ rejects. \item Turn over cards $a_{j-1}$ and $a_{j+x_i}$ (where the indices are taken modulo $n+3$) to reveal that they are both \mybox{$\heartsuit$}s.
+Otherwise, $V$ rejects. \item Replace every face-up \mybox{$\clubsuit$} with a face-up \mybox{$\spadesuit$}.
+This is to mark that this block of black cells has already been verified. \item Turn over all face-up cards. \end{enumerate}

-After $k$ rounds, $V$ is now convinced that there are $k$ different blocks of black cells with lengths $x_1,x_2,...,x_k$, but still does not know about the order of these blocks, or whether there are any additional blocks of black cells besides these $k$ blocks.
-Note that all \mybox{$\clubsuit$}s in $S$ is now replaced by \mybox{$\spadesuit$}s.
-See Fig. \ref{figM2} for an example.
+After $k$ iterations, $V$ is convinced that $R$ contains at least $k$ different blocks of black cells with lengths $x_1,x_2,\dots,x_k$, but does not know the order of these blocks, or whether $R$ contains any additional black cells besides the ones in these $k$ blocks.
+Also, all \mybox{$\clubsuit$}s in $S$ have been replaced with \mybox{$\spadesuit$}s.
+See Fig. \ref{figM2}.